Stripling Does Brecht

 Portrait of the Artist as an Unborn Child Star

-This is a collage of audio books related to childhood and gender.
-From the Project Gutenberg archive.
-Live mixed in browser windows.
-It's also part of an ongoing series of works made under this name.
-Another "Portrait" appeared as a night novel and was published by Gauss PDF in 2015.
+This is a collage of audiobooks related to childhood and gender that I live mixed using different browser windows.
+It's also part of an ongoing series of works made under this title.
+Another "Portrait" appeared as a "night novel" and was published by Gauss PDF in 2015.
 More on that project here.